 The 'feFileMan' download file and install instructions are to be posted below (if I ever implement this monster).

 'FE FileMan' DOWNLOAD LINK and Install Instructions :

-The download file for 'feFileMan' (a self-extracting install file) will be presented here --- along with download and install intructions.
+The download file for 'feFileMan' (a self-extracting install file) is to be presented here --- along with download and install intructions.

 FE = Freedom Environment